Tervetuloa/Welcome

 • A vote at the Annual Meeting.

 Membership in Cape Ann Finns follows the calendar year.
-A $10 annual fee per household is due any time after January and December 2023.

 Events

-We are proud to participate in Mass Cultural Council's Card to Culture program in collaboration with the Department of Transitional Assistance, the Women, Infants & Children (WIC) Nutrition Program, and the Massachusetts Health Connector, by broadening accessibility to cultural programming.
+We are pleased to participate in Mass Cultural Council's Card to Culture program in collaboration with the Department of Transitional Assistance, the Women, Infants & Children (WIC) Nutrition Program, and the Massachusetts Health Connector, by broadening accessibility to cultural programming.

 Brought to you by Finlandia Foundation National Affiliate Events